 Mandela is remembered today in honor because he stood up for his people against all forms of divisionist’ tendencies and promoted a policy of reconciliation that teaches Africans rulers to pursue peace and justice for their people and society rather than flexing political muscles that continue to tear the people apart and disrupt constructive progress.

-President F. W. de Klerk to end the injustice system of apartheid in South Africa that was brewing so much discontent and deliberate segregation of people in their natural habitat.
+Mandela gained freedom from incarceration in 1990 and engaged into a negotiation with the State President President F. W. de Klerk to end the injustice system of apartheid in South Africa that was brewing so much discontent and deliberate segregation of people in their natural habitat.

-bringing peace to a racially divided country and leading the fight for human rights around the world.
+Nelson Mandela had all the opportunity to fight back and bring the system down rather he chose to negotiate with the Oppressor and succeeded in bringing peace to a racially divided country and leading the fight for human rights around the world.
 Africa rulers who always claimed to be creating policies that are not only unpopular but increasing strife, discontent and frustration of their citizenry should be humble to learn from great African heroes as Nelson Mandela.

 Although racism still thrive all over the world today, Africa has its own form of racism under the cover of ethnic and tribal chauvinism in most cases involving even state actors at the central government level.
 These class of African rulers although celebrated by members of their political parties and circle of friends do not consider a legacy worth celebrating in honor as they use state power to divide and disrupt their own society and thwart economic progress.